d-kimuson/ts-type-expand/README.md

 # ts-type-expand for VSCode

+:memo: ts-type-expand is now v1 and the mechanism behind it has changed.
+You can downgrade to v0.12 if you find it inconvenient.

 VSCode extension that allows you to expand TypeScript type definitions.

 - Displays the type information of the selected node